 Solution:

-Fortunately, trustworthy online excel to PDF converters can help run the conversion process smoothly.
+Fortunately, trustworthy online Excel to PDF converters can help run the conversion process smoothly.
 You will not have to witness anything wrong after the conversions are completed.

 5. The Page Numbers Aren’t Showing Up

-Why the page numbers do not appear after converting excel to PDF
+Why the page numbers do not appear after converting Excel to PDF

 If you have made changes in your cell alignment, then it might cause this problem.
 To make sure that whether it is due to this or not, you should check the cell alignment first.
 If everything is fine, then there is no need to worry.

 However, it is worth using an alternative if the problem persists.
-An online excel to PDF converter is known to keep the formatting intact.
+An online Excel to PDF converter is known to keep the formatting intact.
 That’s the reason why the majority of users prefer using such a converter rather than using a downloadable conversion program.

 Conclusion

-There are dozens of solutions available when it comes to converting excel into PDF.
+There are dozens of solutions available when it comes to converting Excel into PDF.
 However, not all of them are trustworthy, as many cause problems.
-You are likely to face some of the above issues while converting excel to PDF.
+You are likely to face some of the above issues while converting Excel to PDF.

 Related Posts